 Sacramento Family Court – Long Lines, Long Wait for Litigants

 The average time to complete a simple divorce in Sacramento these days is about two years, based on local attorney’s experiences.
 Considering these wait times and time frames for completion, it is no surprise that many people are turning to mediation to resolve their family law matters.
 In mediation, parties are in control of the timing – not the court.
-At Better Solutions Mediation™, mediated divorces often take three to six months to complete – a fraction of the time it takes to litigate a case in Sacramento these days.
+At Finding Common Ground™, mediated divorces often take three to six months to complete – a fraction of the time it takes to litigate a case in Sacramento these days.
 Our mediators prepare and file all of your paperwork, while guiding you through the mediation process, helping both parties work together to resolve issues and reach agreements.

 Understandably, since mediation can take so much less time, the cost to mediate is drastically less than litigation, as well.
 The average mediated case can cost anywhere from one-third to one-tenth of a litigated case.
 Mediation saves both time and money, and the mediation process itself helps people reach agreements that last.
 Thus people who reach agreements in mediation are less likely to ever go to court.